Frank Belknap Long: Influence on popular culture

 The Hounds of Tindalos have been used or referenced by many later Mythos writers, including Ramsey Campbell, Lin Carter, Brian Lumley and Peter Cannon.
 Cannon's story "The Letters of Halpin Chalmers", a direct sequel to "The Hounds of Tindalos", in which the main characters are thinly disguised versions of Frank and Lyda Long, appears in Robert Weinberg, Stefan R. Dziemianowicz and Martin H. Greenberg, 100 Crooked Little Crime Stories (NY: Barnes and Noble, 1994).
 Creatures resembling the Hounds are antagonists in Shaun Hamill's A Cosmology of Monsters (NY: Pantheon, 2019).

 The Hounds have also inspired a number of metal and electronic music artists.
 Metallica (with their song "All Nightmare Long" from their ninth studio album Death Magnetic), Epoch of Unlight, Edith Byron's Group, Beowulf, Fireaxe, and Univers Zero have all recorded tracks incorporating them.

-Charles P. Mitchell has suggested that the "drone dog" in the film Phantoms (film), based on the novel by Dean R. Koontz, is reminiscent of a Hound of Tindalos.
+Charles P. Mitchell has suggested that the "drone dog" in the film Phantoms, based on the novel by Dean R. Koontz, is reminiscent of a Hound of Tindalos.

 Peter Cannon's novel Pulptime features Long as the narrator.
 Long also appears in Richard Lupoff's novel Lovecraft's Book (1985) and its full-text version Marblehead.

+The Wolves, perennial antagonists of the four-season horror comic series Witch Creek Road (2017–2021) and its spin-off Witch Creek High (2023; on hiatus) by Garth Matthams and Kenan Halilović, were based on the Hounds of Tindalos from Long's short story of the same name.